-It is sometimes possible to make a report somewhere you feel more comfortable, like a rape crisis centre.
-This is something else an Advocacy Worker can give you more information about.
+It is sometimes possible to make a report somewhere you feel more comfortable, like a Rape Crisis Centre, this is something else an Advocacy Worker can give you more information about.
 Find out more about advocacy support here.

 This video tells you more about what happens when you report a sexual offence, and explains each stage of the justice process in Scotland.

-Tell the police if you think you may have been drugged or your drink ‘spiked’.
+If you do decide to report, tell the police if you think you may have been drugged or your drink ‘spiked’.
 They will arrange for blood and urine tests.
 Most drugs leave the body within 72 hours of being taken (some within 12 hours), so it's important to be tested as soon as possible.